Kenya–United Arab Emirates relations

-State visits
+Historical relations

+Relations between Kenya and the UAE date back to the pre-independence era, with trade links established through the Indian Ocean.
+After Kenya gained independence in 1963, formal diplomatic relations were established, deepening economic and political cooperation.

+Political relations

 In 2011, President Mwai Kibaki made a state visit to the UAE and held talks with the President of the UAE and Ruler of Abu Dhabi, Khalifa bin Zayed Al Nahyan Prime Minister and Ruler of Dubai, Mohammed bin Rashid Al Maktoum he also met the Crown Prince of UAE Mohammed bin Zayed Al Nahyan.

 In 2014, President Uhuru Kenyatta made a state visit to the UAE, he held talks with Prime Minister and Ruler of Dubai, Mohammed bin Rashid Al Maktoum.
 They held talks about counter terrorism and youth radicalisation.
 They also witnessed the signing of a trade agreement.
 The Promotion and Protection of Investments will see more FDI from the UAE and will ease Kenyan companies wanting to do business in the UAE.

 The Kenyan President also met the Interior Minister and Deputy Prime Minister of UAE, His Highness Sheikh Saif Bin Zayed.
 He also held talks with the UAE Minister of Foreign Affairs, Sheikh Abdalla Bin Zayed.

-Trade
+Tensions emerged in 2025 regarding Kenya's perceived support for Sudan's Rapid Support Forces, a paramilitary group involved in Sudan's civil conflict.
+The UAE, suspected of backing the RSF, denies involvement, but Kenya's engagement with RSF leaders in Nairobi has led to criticism from Sudan and other international actors.

+Economic relations

 In 2013, Kenyan imports from the UAE stood at KES.
 143 billion (EUR.
 1.348 billion).
 Made up mostly of oil and petroleum products.
 Kenyan exports to the UAE stood at KES.
 30 billion (EUR.
 286 million).

 Total trade between both countries stood at KES.
 173 billion (EUR.
 1.634 billion).
 This made the UAE Kenya's 4th largest trading partner and the largest trading partner and export destination in the Middle East.

-The UAE is Kenya's 5th largest export destination and the 4th largest import source.
+The UAE was Kenya's 5th largest export destination and the 4th largest import source.

 As of 2010, approximately 36,000 Kenyans work in the UAE.

+In January 2024, both nations signed a significant economic agreement to double UAE investments in Kenya, with Nairobi set to receive a $1.5 billion loan from the UAE to address fiscal deficits.

+Military relations

+Kenya's hosting of rebel groups from Sudan and the Democratic Republic of the Congo have strained its reputation as a neutral mediator in regional conflicts.
+The UAE's alleged connections to RSF have further complicated the diplomatic landscape.